cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 One-to-one
 ----------

-One-to-one relationships can be considered a special case of one-to-many relationships.
-As such, you can use either approach used for one-to-many relationships.
+One-to-one relationships can be considered a special case of one-to-many relationships, so you can utilize either approach suitable for one-to-many relationships.
 In most cases, it will be preferable to "borrow" the primary key from one table as a foreign key in the other table.
 Using this approach, you could borrow from either side; however, one choice is often preferable to another.

 In our example, we have a one-to-one relationship, **manages**, between **employee** and **factory**.
 We could therefore add another column to the **employee** table, this time for the city of the factory that the employee manages.
 However, most employees do not manage factories, so the column will end up containing many ``NULL`` values.